jmgirard/jmgirard/README.md

 ## Statistics Software:
 - [circumplex][circumplex] - A stable R package for analyzing and visualizing circular data.
 - [mReliability][mreliability] - A stable (but approaching end-of-life) set of MATLAB functions for estimating inter-rater reliability.
-- [wcc][wcc] - An experimental R package for conducting windowed cross-correlation analyses.
+- [bsync][bsync] - An experimental R package for conducting behavioral synchrony analyses.
 - [varde][varde] - An experimental R package for decomposing the variance in mixed effects models.
 - [agreement][agreement] - An experimental R package for estimating inter-rater reliability.